Embedding agreements without displaying a widget

 In this example we'll use our newsletter widget as a non-showing dummy widget to load the policy.

-1. Create a container for the policy
+### 1. Create a container element for the policy on your website

 Here's how the container should look: